-If you’re a young singer, it’s important to have a range of age appropriate songs under your belt.
+If you’re a young singer, it’s important to have a range of clean songs (i.e. kid appropriate songs) under your belt.
 When you’re auditioning for a singing competition, it’s also a good idea to choose songs that have clean lyrics.
-Here are some great ones to choose from, suitable for all ages.
+Here are some good songs for kids for you to choose from, suitable for all ages.

 So, what are some good songs to sing with clean lyrics and what are the best age-appropriate songs for kids to perform?
 Whether you’re looking for a perfect talent show number with clean lyrics or a hit to sing along to in your bedroom, this article gives you some of the best suggestions.

 Are you looking for age-appropriate songs to sing and do you struggle to find songs with clean lyrics?
 Are you looking for the right song to sing at a competition?
 Below we give you 29 age-appropriate songs suggestions with clean lyrics.

 What are kid appropriate songs?

 You’re never too old to start singing, but sometimes songs that are popular in the charts may not be age-appropriate.
 Some songs can use swear words, or may contain sexist, violent or racist material, which can also be inappropriate.